 OpenStack Icehouse, the ninth release of the open source software for building public, private, and hybrid clouds, has nearly 350 new features to support software development, managing data and application infrastructure at scale.
 The OpenStack community continues to attract the best developers and experts in their disciplines with 1,202 individuals employed by more than 120 organizations contributing to the Icehouse release.

-Learn how organizations are using OpenStack and options for commercial support at the Atlanta OpenStack Summit.
+Learn how organizations are using OpenStack and options for commercial support at the upcoming Summit.

 OpenStack Icehouse has nearly 350 new features that reflect a community-wide effort to bring the voice of the user into the rapidly maturing open source cloud software platform.
 Key themes this release cycle have been raising the bar on testing and stability, as well as tighter integration across the platform.
 OpenStack Database Service (Trove) also became part of the integrated release in Icehouse.